NeoGeographyToolkit/MultiView/README.md

-This software provides a collection of tools for joint calibration of a set of rigs, each with one or more image and/or depth+image cameras, fusion of point clouds into a mesh, and seamless texturing of meshes with the input images and optimized cameras.
+This software provides a collection programs for structure-from-motion, fusion of point clouds into a mesh, and seamless texturing of meshes with the input images and optimized cameras.

+A program for for joint calibration of a set of rigs, each with one or more image and/or depth+image cameras, was part of this codebase as well, but now has been integrated into the Ames Stereo Pipeline source code.

 The software was originally developed as part of the [NASA ISAAC](https://github.com/nasa/isaac#readme) project, which uses